jayinc/docs/content/dev-tools/command-line-client/_index.md

 ```
 where `A_REALLY_LONG_SEEMINGLY_RANDOM_STRING` is the current API token of project `my_project`.
 If you have several projects, they are all shown separately, each with their own API token.

-You can generate a new API token by following steps 1-4 in [Adding an API token](#adding-an-api-token).
+You can generate a new API token by following the steps in [Adding an API token](#adding-an-api-token).
 (Ensure that you are viewing the appropriate project in the Dashboard before generating the token!)
-When you have copied the new token, replace `A_REALLY_LONG_SEEMINGLY_RANDOM_STRING` with the new token, which is just another really long seemingly random string.
+When you have copied the new token, replace `A_REALLY_LONG_SEEMINGLY_RANDOM_STRING` with the new token.
 Save the config file, and the new API token for project `my_project` is immediately in use.

 If you have several projects, you must separately replace the API token for each of these by creating a new token for every project in the Dashboard, and pasting it in the config file.